wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/error-handling/includes/1-introduction.md

 SharePoint and the Approval connectors are the most commonly used Connectors with Power Automate.
 SharePoint can be used with all three ways to make a flow.
 That includes:

-- start from blank
+- Start from blank

-- start from a template
+- Start from a template

-- start from a connector
+- Start from a connector

 **Start from a blank** lets you create a custom flow to meet your requirements and you can use triggers like: